 Quite similar to (10), except you broaden the resource pool.
 A popular forum can have tens, if not hundreds of threads of intense, highly opinionated discussions.
 With a little work, you could work out an entire blogging schedule for a year just by scanning these threads.
 Just refrain from being too distracted by the juicy debates.
 Also, never be drawn into an online war of words with forum trolls.

-13. Review something
+13. Review Something

 Invite your readers to suggest topics.
 Or list down some very generic areas for them to pick from.
-Naturally, you need to have a certain readership for this to work.
+Naturally, you need to have a certain readership on hand for this to work.
 When there's an indication of what your next topic could be, discuss finer details in your comments section.
-Done properly, I'd dare say this is the best way to generate blog post ideas.
-You're going directly to the source i.e. your readers, and asking them what they wish to read.
+Done properly, I dare say this is the best way to generate blog post ideas.
+You're going directly to the source i.e. your readers, by asking them what they wish to read.
 To put it in another way, you're securing future readership before you even start to write.